greim/await.js/README.md

 # Basic usage

 For every string you pass to the `await()` function, that's one piece of the promise that you need to `keep()` before the whole promise keeps.
 Meanwhile, you can call `onkeep()` over and over to gain access to those bits of data as many times as you want.
-While the promise is unkept, your `onkeep()` callbacks are queued up for later execution.
+While the promise is unkept, your `onkeep()` callbacks are simply queued up for later execution.

 ## Grouping promises

-The `await()` function accepts other promises in addition to strings.
+`await()` accepts other promises in addition to strings.
 In such cases, the newly-created promise is the *union* of all grouped promises and string arguments.

     p1 = await('foo', 'bar')
     p2 = await('baz')